Launching Soon on iOS

 Your headline number.
 It combines how hard you pushed with how well you recovered, averaged into a single score.
 85+ is Excellent.
 60–84 is Good.
 Below 60 means something was off — maybe low effort, maybe poor recovery, maybe both.

-After each work phase, the app measures how far your heart rate drops in 60 seconds — normalized against your personal range so the score is fair regardless of your age or fitness level.
-The cooldown gives you a longer 120-second recovery window for an even clearer read.
+How far your heart rate drops after each work phase, normalized against your personal range so the score is fair regardless of age or fitness level.

 Blocks 1 and 5 use the same exercise.
 So do blocks 2 and 6.
 The app compares your peak heart rate across each pair — a bigger gap means fatigue hit harder.
 This is a real signal of muscular vs. cardiovascular endurance that you can track over time.